The Better Chicken Commitment

 SPCA supports the Australia-New Zealand Better Chicken Commitment.

 The Better Chicken Commitment (BCC) is a set of evidence-based standards that aims to drive the food industry towards higher welfare practices.
-It includes requirements to institute a maximum stocking density of 30kg/m2 or less; to adopt breeds that demonstrate higher welfare outcomes; to provide better lighting, perches and enrichment; to advocate for more humane slaughter; and to demonstrate compliance via third-party auditing.
+It includes requirements to institute a maximum stocking density of 30kg/m2 or less; to adopt breeds that demonstrate higher welfare outcomes; to provide better lighting, perches, air quality, litter and enrichment; to ensure no future use of cages; to advocate for more humane slaughter; and to demonstrate compliance via third-party auditing.

 The initiative is an opportunity for New Zealand food businesses to demonstrate their commitment to higher animal welfare standards.